waggle-sensor/microWaggle/README.md

 #### 8.1 Using the test node at ANL
 Again for the use of the relayServer module you may use the test Node set up at ANL.
 As descibed [here](https://github.com/waggle-sensor/microWaggle/tree/master/integrated/software/relayServer), make sure to obtain the necessary credentials for the Relay server module to connect to Beehive.
-Since the Device ID for the Particle.io device at Argonne is '53002a000c51353432383931' the directory structure for the use of the test node shoud look like this:
+Since the device ID for the Particle.io device at Argonne is '53002a000c51353432383931' the directory structure for the use of the test node shoud look like this:
 ```bash
 ├── parentDirectory
 │   ├── relay-server.py